Metallurgists-of-Create/metallurgists-of-create.github.io/src/tfmg/users/ce-faq.md

 ### Does this work with addons?
 We have native support for Chemica but **most bug fix addons would be incompatible**.

+### Can I downgrade to the Official TFMG from the CE?
+NO!
+The CE safely upgrades old data but there is nothing in place in the official TFMG to downgrade new data.
+This could cause various issues and possibly world corruption!

 # Incompatible Mods
 ### Create: The Factory Must Work!
 Marked incompatible since 1.2.4 due to **overlapping bug fixes** and **intrusive feature tweaking**.
 The dev decided on their end that it was compatible **before allowing us to review their code**.